 Readiness Checklist: How to Get Started with E‑Signatures Right Now

-The biggest challenge is knowing where to begin.
+There are many questions and avenues to research ahead of you.
+For now, let’s start with whether your existing environment can support electronic signature software.
 In this blog, we will cover the various implementation options as well as the top technical requirements to deploying electronic signatures in your organization.

 Two E-Signature Implementation Options: User-initiated and Integrated

-Determining how your organization will consume e-signatures is an important decision.
+Determining how your organization will approach the use of electronic signature is an important decision.
 E-Signature software is consumed broadly in two distinct ways: user-initiated or integrated.